 Let's Get Personal: Targeted Therapy

 There are several targeted therapies doctors might use for more advanced cases of breast cancer.
-Because these drugs are "targeted", they may be linked with fewer side effects, but risks are still present, so be sure to discuss each option with your physician.
+Because these drugs are "targeted", they may be linked with fewer or different side effects compared to traditional chemotherapy.
+However, risks are still present, so be sure to discuss each option with your physician.